Photo by SFMTA Photography Department

 Introduction

-The Inner Sunset Transportation Study will identify ways to improve safety and access within the commercial core of the neighborhood, so residents and visitors can enjoy its many amenities.
+The Inner Sunset Transportation Study identified ways to improve safety and access within the commercial core of the neighborhood, so residents and visitors can enjoy its many amenities.

-Community engagement will take place during three points in the study process and will include in person meetings, a community activity, surveys as well as Chinese language translation.
+Community engagement took place at two points in the study process and included in person meetings, a community activity, surveys.
+Translation and interpretation was provided for each round of outreach.

 Transportation Study Goals

 The study team conducted on-site observations and analysis of transit and vehicle circulation, crash data, walking and rolling conditions, and parking and loading conditions.
-We have identified the following four draft project goals:
+The study identified the following four project goals, which were confirmed during round one of outreach:

 - Prioritize safety for vulnerable road users (defined as everyone traveling outside of a car).